-It’s one of the questions that I get asked about most often: “Will you take lots of spur-of-the-moment photos because we don’t like the posed photos – I don’t look right when I pose for a picture.”
-My answer is always the same – “Absolutely, we’ll take lots of reportage, candid, documentary style pictures throughout the day.
-But we’ll also do some posed shots, because I can’t guarantee to take a picture like this (below) without some prep first!”
+One of the most common questions I get from couples is, “Will you take lots of candid photos because we don’t like posed ones?
+We feel awkward when posing for pictures.”
+My answer is always the same – “Absolutely, we’ll capture plenty of candid, documentary-style photos throughout the day.
+However, we’ll also do some posed shots because I can’t guarantee to take a picture like this (below) without some preparation first!”

-Having said that, I don’t direct my clients in an especially detailed way.
-I want the photos to reflect them and their personalities, so I wouldn’t want to pose them in a way that they weren’t comfortable.
-I just use five simple posing tips to make sure that they look amazing in their photos.
+While some of my favourite images are candid, captured without any guidance from me, there will still be an element of posing involved on your big day.
+But don’t worry!
+I don’t direct my clients in an overly detailed way.
+I want the photos to reflect their personalities, so I wouldn’t want to pose them in a way that feels uncomfortable.
+Instead, I use these seven simple posing tips to ensure they look amazing and natural in their wedding photos.

-This is fairly crucial.
-You remember how your mum, dad or grandparents used to tell you not to slouch because you looked scruffy?
+Good posture is crucial for looking your best in photos.
+Remember how your parents or grandparents used to tell you not to slouch?
 Turns out they were right!
-Try to keep your back next and straight and stand tall.
-Watch your shoulders too – don’t let them hunch forward.
-This really is my number one tip and it makes a huge difference to your photos.
-Elongating your spine makes you look slimmer and taller, and this goes for all your photos throughout your day, not just the posed ones.
-Good posture is important.
+Keep your back straight and stand tall, and pay attention to your shoulders, ensuring they don’t hunch forward.
+Elongating your spine makes you appear slimmer and taller, and this goes for all your photos throughout the day, not just the posed ones.

 It can get tricky at times, such as when the bride or groom is much shorter than the love of their life; there can then be a tendency for the other party to lean down to kiss them etc. My advice here is to try to make sure that any downward movement of the head is done as far as possible as a pivot from the shoulders.
 Keep the back straight and tilt the head.
 It’s not always practical, but wherever possible this should be your golden rule!

-You look at your most relaxed and natural when you’re enjoying yourself, and when you’re laughing with each other that emotion comes through in your photographs.
-I’m constantly (trying) to tell my couples jokes, or make them pull funny faces at each other, whisper some secret between themselves that I can’t hear, or do something silly – like a dance off!
+You look your most relaxed and natural when you’re enjoying yourself, and genuine laughter and fun will come through in your photographs.
+I constantly try to make my couples laugh, pull funny faces, share secrets, or do something silly to capture those genuine expressions of joy.
 Whatever it takes to get that genuine expression of fun to appear, that’s what we’ll do!

-That’s why it’s really important to choose the right photographer for you, and then get to know them!
-Pre-wedding or engagement shoots are the ideal opportunity for this, and so I include them in every wedding package I offer.
+A skilled wedding photographer will provide some direction but also capture the spontaneous, emotional moments that make your photos truly special.
+That’s why it’s essential to choose the right photographer and build a rapport with them.
+Pre-wedding or engagement shoots are an excellent opportunity for this, and that’s why I include them in every wedding package I offer.